What is a sales funnel? Key stages, examples, and how to build one

 Tailor the narrative at each stage to guide your customers closer to making a purchase, ensuring a smooth transition from one stage to the next.

-With the blueprint of your sales funnel in place, it’s time to bring in the builders – tools and platforms that help create and manage your sales funnel.
+With the blueprint of your sales funnel in place, it’s time to bring in the builders – the tools and platforms that help create and manage it.

 Platforms like Salesforce are stellar for managing customer relationships and analysing funnel performance.
 Tools like Google Analytics are great for tracking customer behaviour through the funnel, while email marketing platforms like HubSpot are handy for nurturing leads through content.